 - 13:00 Badbaado Plan A presentation of the Multi-Year Explosive Hazard Management proposal outlined by the Federal Government of Somalia.
 Hosted by the Federal Government of Somalia Somali Explosive Management Authority (SEMA).
 Room: XXV.
 Contact: mahmed.shaan@gmail.com, abdirizakom@gmail.com.
 2015 has been a year of great progress for Somalia in addressing explosive hazards.
 So far, the Council of Ministers endorsed the legislative framework, policy and budget of the SEMA acknowledging SEMA as the legal entity responsible for managing and coordinating all explosive hazard management activities in Somalia.
 This year the mine action community has proven that it is possible to work in areas previously considered too dangerous, clearing remnants of past conflict and paving the way for peace and stability.
 The Federal Government has ratified the Cluster Munitions Convention as well.
-It will report on progress towards meeting its treaty obligations, and will outline its strategy to work towards a Somalia free from the threat of explosive hazards. - 13:00 Evaluation of the Dutch humanitarian mine action programme and benefits of multiannual financing of projects.
-Hosted by the Government of the Netherlands.
+It will report on progress towards meeting its treaty obligations, and will outline its strategy to work towards a Somalia free from the threat of explosive hazards. - 13:00 Presentation of the results of the evaluation of the Humanitarian Mine Action and Cluster Munitions Programme 2012-2016 of the Netherlands.
+Hosted by the Netherlands Disarmament Mission.
 Room VIII.
-Description and contact to follow.
+Contact: mark.versteden@minbuza.nl, dorindaten.brinke@minbuza.nl.
+Ms Irma Alpenidze (MDF) will present the key findings of the external evaluation of the Dutch Mine Action Programme conducted by MDF and APE and there will be ample room for discussion.